contentstack/contentstack-graphql-schema-download/README.md

 [![Contentstack](https://www.contentstack.com/docs/static/images/contentstack.png)](https://www.contentstack.com/)

-# Contentstack GraphQL Schema stitching
+# Contentstack GraphQL Schema Download
-Schema stitching is the process of creating a single GraphQL schema from Contenstack GraphQL pagination.
+Schema download is the process of creating a single GraphQL schema from Contenstack GraphQL pagination.

 Contentstack GraphQL provides schema response with limit of 100 Content Types.
 So to create single ```schema.json``` file we need to paginate throught the GraphQL.
 This library will help you to generate single schema file by paginating and merging schema.